Wait, please...

 FIG - International Federation of Surveyors

+The International Federation of Surveyors is an international, non-government organization whose purpose is to support international collaboration for the progress of surveying in all fields and applications.
 FIG is the premier international organization representing the interests of surveyors worldwide.
 It is a federation of the national member associations and covers the whole range of professional fields within the global surveying community.
 It provides an international forum for discussion and development aiming to promote professional practice and standards.

 FIG was founded on July 18 1878 in Paris by delegates from seven national associations - Belgium, France, Germany, Great Britain, Italy, Spain and Switzerland - and was known as the Fédération Internationale des Géomètres.
 This has become anglicized to the International Federation of Surveyors.
 It is a UN-recognized non-government organization (NGO), representing more than 120 countries throughout the world, and its aim is to ensure that the disciplines of surveying and all who practice them meet the needs of the markets and communities that they serve.

 FIG’s technical work is led by ten Commissions.
 The responsibilities and work plans of Commissions are approved by the General Assembly during the FIG Congress.
-The work of each Commission is lead by the Chairperson – elected for four-year term of office by the General Assembly at the Congress.
+The work of each Commission is led by the Chairperson – elected for four-year term of office by the General Assembly at the Congress.
 He is assisted by the Commission Vice-Chairpersons also appointed by the General Assembly.
 The Chair-Elect is elected by the General Assembly two years before the Congress.
 The Commission Chair is also assisted by a Vice-Chair of Administration who is in charge for the administration of the Commission.
 Every Commission has established at least three working groups on special topics.

 Source and more information: www.fig.net